Bond set for teen charged with manslaughter

 Magistrate Court Judge Wallace Harrell bound the case over to Superior Court, where Hunter faces charges of involuntary manslaughter and affray (fighting).

-Upon release, Hunter is ordered to wear an ankle monitor at all times, observe a 7 p.m. to 7 a.m. curfew, avoid contact with the victim's family and stay our of Glynn County, Harrell said.
+Upon release, Hunter is ordered to wear an ankle monitor at all times, not leave his home between 7 p.m. and 7 a.m., avoid contact with the victim’s family and stay out of Glynn County, Harrell said.

 “He had not left the house in a month when this happened,” the father said.
 “He’s a good boy.”